andy-guttridge/tribehub_ios/README.md

 # TribeHub iOS
-A native iOS app for the TribeHub family organiser, built using Swift and UIKit.
+A native iOS app for the TribeHub family organiser, built using the Swift language and UIKit framework.
 TribeHub iOS uses the [tribehub_drf](https://github.com/andy-guttridge/tribehub_drf) REST API for its backend.

 ## Project goals